arunsatyarth/OneMiner/README.md

 8. 1 click Jump to pool account
 9. **CrytoNight based coins viz.
 Monero, Electroneum has been added in v1.8 onwards on AMD Radeon GPUs and CPU.**

+# Donations
+If you would like to support this project, your donations would be greatly appreciated

+### Bitcoin
+1MtjqqLDtbLvMY8s3vw2SCynGqSvszJf4V

+### Ethereum
+0x033ff6918d434cef3887d8e529c14d1bcb91ca8b

+### Litecoin
+LgPDDxVbtB4khAd4b6MmP6GGV3JSdyShpR

 # How to use
 - The first time you open the app, you will have a "Default Ethereum Miner" configured.
 It exists to give a quick way to test out the app.